firebuggirl/mean-contact-list/.docker/useful-commands.md

 - `docker-compose up` - Start containers based on docker-compose
 - `docker-compose stop` - Stop containers
 - `docker-compose down` - Stop and remove containers

+## Return dangling images:

+    - ..often occurs when building a new image and tagging it w/ an existing tag

+    ` docker image ls --filter dangling=true `

+## Delete all dangling images:

+    ` docker image prune `

+    ` docker images prune -a `//also remove all unused images..ie., those not being used by any containers

+## Other filters:

+    `dangling`

+    `before` -> requires and image name or ID as an argument & returns all images created before it

+    `since` -> same as above, but returns images created after the specified image

+    `label` -> filter images by label &/or label/value